 Hidden in the stream were four made-up "words," each three syllables long.
 The only way to find them was to track which syllables tended to follow which.
 Within bidaku, the probability of da following bi was always 1.0, because bidaku was a word.
 But the probability of pa following ku was much lower, because kupa crossed a word boundary.

-After two minutes of listening, the infants could tell the difference between the words and random combinations.
-Two minutes.
-Eight months old.
-No instruction and no conscious effort.
+After just two minutes of listening, the infants could tell the difference between the words and random combinations.
+Two minutes, from eight-month-olds, with no instruction and no conscious effort.
 Their brains simply tracked which sounds tended to cluster together and extracted the structure.

 This experiment has been replicated dozens of times, across languages and conditions.
 It keeps holding up.